Need help with a specific TOEFL test section? Take a shortcut to the resources most valuable to you:

 To understand how your score is calculated, it’s important to get an idea of how each section is tested.

-There are three question formats in the Reading section:
+According to the ETS, there are 3 question formats in the reading section:

 After a short break, you’ll move into the (often trickier) second part of the exam.